-The incremental contribution of the WPA proposed action is expected to be minimal compared with non-OCS oil- and gas-related activities.
-The major impact-producing factors resulting from the cumulative activities associated with the WPA proposed action that may affect diamondback terrapins include oil spills and spill-response activities, alteration and reduction of habitat, and consumption of trash and debris.
+The incremental contribution of a WPA proposed action is expected to be minimal compared with non-OCS oil- and gas-related activities.
+The major impact-producing factors resulting from the cumulative activities associated with a WPA proposed action that may affect diamondback terrapins include oil spills and spill-response activities, alteration and reduction of habitat, and consumption of trash and debris.
 Overall, within the WPA, there is a long-standing and well-developed OCS Program (more than 50 years); there are no data to suggest that activities from the preexisting OCS Programs are significantly impacting diamondback terrapin populations.
 Due to the extended distance from shore, impacts associated with activities occurring in the OCS Program are not expected to impact terrapins or their habitat.
 Non-OCS oil- and gas-related activities will continue to occur in the WPA irrespective of a proposed WPA lease sale (i.e., crabbing, fishing, military activities, scientific research, and shoreline development).
-Therefore, in light of the above analysis of the WPA proposed action and its impacts, the incremental effect of the WPA proposed action on diamondback terrapin populations is not expected to be significant when compared with historic and current non-OCS oil- and gas-related activities, such as habitat loss, overharvesting, crabbing, and fishing.
+Therefore, in light of the above analysis of a WPA proposed action and its impacts, the incremental effect of a WPA proposed action on diamondback terrapin populations is not expected to be significant when compared with historic and current non-OCS oil- and gas-related activities, such as habitat loss, overharvesting, crabbing, and fishing.

-New Information Available Since Publication of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, WPA 238/246/248 Supplemental EIS, and WPA 246/248 Supplemental EIS
+New Information Available Since Publication of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS

-A search of Internet information sources (NOAA's and FWS's websites, and the RestoreTheGulf.gov website and NatureServe.org), as well as recently published journal articles was conducted to determine the availability of recent information on diamondback terrapins.
+A search of Internet information sources (NOAA's and FWS's websites, and the RestoreTheGulf.gov website), as well as recently published journal articles was conducted to determine the availability of recent information on diamondback terrapins.
 The search revealed no new information pertinent to this Supplemental EIS.
-No new information was found at this time that would alter the overall conclusions of the prior 2012-2017 Gulf of Mexico EISs that impacts on diamondback terrapins associated with the WPA proposed action are expected to be minimal.
+No new information was found at this time that would alter the overall conclusions of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS that impacts on diamondback terrapins associated with a WPA proposed action are expected to be minimal.

-After evaluating the information above, BOEM has determined that the previous conclusions from the prior 2012-2017 Gulf of Mexico EISs are still valid because no new information on diamondback terrapins pertinent to the proposed action has been published since the publication of the prior 2012-2017 Gulf of Mexico EISs; nevertheless, there is still incomplete or unavailable information on possible impacts to diamondback terrapins as a result of the Deepwater Horizon explosion, oil spill, and response.
+After evaluating the information above, BOEM has determined that the previous conclusions from the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS are still valid because no new information on diamondback terrapins pertinent to the proposed action has been published since the publication of the 2012-2017 WPA/CPA Multisale EIS, the WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS; nevertheless, there is still incomplete or unavailable information on possible impacts to diamondback terrapins as a result of the Deepwater Horizon explosion, oil spill, and response.